Shoter3000/Youtube-downloader/README.md

 - `eyed3`: A library for working with audio file metadata.
 - `tkinter`: A standard Python interface for creating graphical user interfaces (GUIs).

-You can install these dependencies using `pip`:
+You can install these dependencies using `pip`.
+Run the following command in the terminal after navigating to the project's directory:

 ```
-pip install pytube moviepy eyed3
+pip install -r requirements.txt
 ```

-## Script Explanation
+## program Explanation

-The script starts by importing the necessary libraries and creating some global variables.
+The program starts by importing the necessary libraries and creating some global variables.
 The main functionalities are divided into several functions, each handling a specific task.

 1. **Download Video Function (`download_file`):**
    This function downloads a video from the given URL using the `pytube` library.
 It then moves the downloaded video to the selected directory using the `shutil` library.